ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

    * CMake v3.15+ is needed for building NCEPLIBS, but versions as old as 3.12 can be used to build NCEPLIBS-external, which contains a newer CMake that can be used for the rest of the build.

-For Linux systems, as long as the above software is available, you can move on to the next step: installing the :term:`NCEPLIBS-external` package.

-For MacOS systems, you will also need to set the stack size to “unlimited”.
+For both Linux and macOS, you will need to set the stack size to "unlimited" (if allowed) or the largest possible value

 .. code-block:: console

+   # Linux, if allowed
+   ulimit -s unlimited

+   # macOS, this corresponds to 65MB
    ulimit -S -s unlimited

+For Linux systems, as long as the above software is available, you can move on to the next step: installing the :term:`NCEPLIBS-external` package.

-Additionally, some extra software is needed: ``wget``, ``coreutils``, ``pkg-config``, and ``gnu-sed``.
+For macOS systems, some extra software is needed: ``wget``, ``coreutils``, ``pkg-config``, and ``gnu-sed``.
-It is recommended that you install this software using the Homebrew package manager for MacOS (https://brew.sh/):
+It is recommended that you install this software using the Homebrew package manager for macOS (https://brew.sh/):

 * brew install wget